 Pros of Front Load Washers

-• Front load washers can also reduce dryer time.
+- Front load washers can also reduce dry time.
 Water drains out of clothes more easily with a tumbling motion, so clothes come out of the washer dryer, further reducing energy use.

-• Front load washers can be easier to reach for those in wheelchairs.
+- Front load washers can be easier to reach for those in wheelchairs or children.

 Cons of Front Load Washers

-• You have to bend to put laundry in a front load washer, which can be painful.
+- You must bend or squat down to put laundry in a front load washer, which can be painful.
 However, you can stack your washer on a pedestal to make it a little more comfortable.

 Price and Additional Features

-The general price spectrum of washing machines runs from about $500 to $2,000, barring major deals and sales.
+The general price spectrum of front load and top load washers runs from about $500 to $2,000, barring major deals or rebates.
 While advances in technology and sheer time have seen prices between top loaders and front loaders level out somewhat, top loaders are still generally cheaper than front loaders – particularly agitator-style top loaders, which are often your most affordable options.
-You can find front loaders under $1,000, but their efficient design does add to your cost.

 Of course, special features – such as self-cleaning settings on front load washers – will also add to your costs.
 Other features to consider include built-in sinks, automatic detergent dispensers, wi-fi connection, and pedestals.
 Carefully consider your budget against your needs to decide what – if any – of these features you need.

 No matter which style of washer you choose, there are some best practices you should stick to for a well-performing, long-lasting washing machine.

 - Don’t overload the machine.
 This leads to dirtier clothes, machine strain, and wasted energy.
 It’s especially straining on the weight distribution of front load washers.